kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I believe this interest was triggered directly by hackers who had root access to my laptop and thus social media account interfaces, and they were therefore able to manipulate me into thinking about these times, about sex, about the trumpet teacher, and then eventually to frighten me and make me believe I was going to be arrested when I returned to Dénia in September.
 - Before I went to [Thailand](#thailand) this month, and after I returned, the conversation with hackers continued online in the same vein it had in June.
 - The following screenshots are a summary of the communication; all my tweets from this period are available [here](https://x.com/search?q=(from%3A1frgvn)%20until%3A2023-08-01%20since%3A2023-06-30&src=typed_query&f=live).
-- Remember, I believe I'm talking directly to Domingo Cano, the trumpet teacher, teachers and staff at the conservatory, and their families, friends, and criminal associates.
+- Remember, I believe I'm talking directly to Domingo Cano, the trumpet teacher, teachers and staff at the conservatory, their families, friends, and criminal associates.

 ![Left-handed geminis](../../content/tweets/july-comms/left-handed-gemini.png)